The Horn of Plenty: Retrospective

+Jonathan Akeroyd, chief executive officer of the Alexander McQueen label, told the magazine in April 2009 that the collection had performed well commercially, with showpiece designs accounting for some 35% of total sales.

 Retrospective commentary highlights the show's underlying theme.
 In her foreword to Working Process, Frankel described the collection as "satirical to the point of vicious".
-Bethune wrote that it was a "a powerful comment on the excesses of fashion in a modern consumer age".
+Bethune wrote that it was a "powerful comment on the excesses of fashion in a modern consumer age".
 Alexander McQueen archivist John Matheson described The Horn of Plenty as a "defining collection" for McQueen, because the "wickedness, the romance, and the sense of humour" had come together in balance.

 In 2015, Wonderland magazine picked The Horn of Plenty as one of their top seven McQueen shows, calling it "an animalistic obsession reaching its couture peak".
+The same year, I-D deemed it one of the defining shows of McQueen's career.
 A 2023 L'Officiel USA article called it one of McQueen's most iconic shows.
 When Vogue magazine asked various designers about their favourite shows by others, in 2024, Marine Serre picked The Horn of Plenty, calling it a "powerful visual critique of consumerism".
 She said that McQueen's mix of aesthetics and messaging inspired her own work.
 Seán McGirr, the creative director of the Alexander McQueen brand since 2024, cited The Horn of Plenty and Plato's Atlantis as having had a strong influence on him in his formative years in fashion.